markdalgleish/markdalgleish.com/source/_posts/2011-05-22-creating-highly-configurable-jquery-plugins.md

 })(window, jQuery);
 ```

-<p>As you can see, we've introduced a set of defaults within the plugin and allowed it to be extended globally or using an object literal either of the following ways:</p>
+As you can see, we've introduced a set of defaults within the plugin and allowed it to be extended globally or using an object literal either of the following ways:

 ``` js
 //Set the message per instance: